CORPUZ-2024/Medicaid_2019_Qual_Measure/README.md

 ## This visualization project has the following design goals:
 ### Overview Across all Measure Types by State (View A)
-CMS has simple visualizations on this dataset where viewers are able to select a certain state and Measure name.
-However this feature requires multiple visualizations for one arbitraty state given one specific Measure Name since a state will most likely be tracking several Measures in a given domain.
-Hence, a practical view that can compliment what is already available online is one that offers a 'snapshot' of each state by domain so that a viewer can easily spot measure names where that state is falling behind or doing well on, in a specific domain.
-Since there are only 5 different domains, our visualization will reduce the number of graphs that viewers will have to look through. </p>
+CMS currently provides simple visualizations that allow users to select a specific state and measure name.
+However, this approach requires multiple visualizations for a single state and measure, as states typically track several measures within a given domain.
+To address this limitation, we propose a more practical visualization that provides a domain-level snapshot of each state.
+This approach would enable users to quickly identify areas where a state is underperforming or excelling within a specific domain.
+By focusing on the five primary domains, we reduce the effort required in gathering the relevant insights for a given state. </p>

 **Sample Visual:**
 <img src="https://user-images.githubusercontent.com/29220349/131366354-5e957cb5-01fe-4218-8535-f431b9bb1adf.JPG" width="90%"></img> </p>